About disrespectful behaviour in teenagers

 Disrespect: where does it come from?

-Also, your child’s moods can change quickly.
-Because of how teenage brains develop, your child isn’t always able to handle her changing feelings and reactions to everyday or unexpected things.
+Your child’s moods can change quickly too.
+Because of the way teenage brains develop, your child can’t always handle changing feelings and reactions to everyday or unexpected things.
 And this can sometimes lead to over-sensitivity, which can lead in turn to grumpiness or rudeness.
+Teenage brain development can also affect your child’s ability to empathise and understand other people’s perspectives, including yours.

-Sometimes disrespectful behaviour might also be a sign that your child is feeling particularly stressed or worried.
+Sometimes disrespectful behaviour might be a sign that your child is feeling particularly stressed or worried.

-And teenagers are starting to think in a deeper way than they did a few years earlier, and they can have thoughts and feelings they’ve never had before.
-Some young people seem to burst into the world with a conflicting and radical view on everything.
+Teenagers are also starting to think more deeply about things, so they can have thoughts and feelings they’ve never had before.
+Some young people seem to have a conflicting and radical view on everything, and might question previously held beliefs.
 This shift to deeper thinking is a normal part of development too.

-No matter how grumpy or cross your child gets, he still values time talking and connecting with you.
-You just might need to be a little more understanding if he’s short-tempered or changeable.
+No matter how grumpy or cross your child gets, your child still values time talking and connecting with you.
+You just might need to be a little more understanding if your child is short-tempered or changeable.
 It can help to remember that this phase will usually pass.

 Tips for communication